lrfinotti/cybr201_book/16-Elliptic_Curves.md

 :::{caution}

 Elliptic curves are not [ellipses](https://en.wikipedia.org/wiki/Ellipse)!
-The name comes from the fact that an equation similar to {prf:ref}`eq-basic-weq` appears when we try to compute the *length* of an ellipse.
+The name comes from the fact that an equation similar to [](#eq-basic-weq) appears when we try to compute the *length* of an ellipse.
 :::

 As an example, we can take the elliptic curve given by $y^2 = x^3 + 1$.
 In Sage we can easily create this elliptic curve and graph it: